Ukraine president signs amnesty but anger remains, currency slumps

 The uncompromising standoff, triggered by Yanukovich's decision in November to accept a $15-billion loan package from Russia instead of a trade deal with the European Union, prompted a rare intervention from the military on Friday.

-The Defence Ministry urged the president, as commander in chief, to move swiftly, and within the law, to end the crisis.
+The Defense Ministry urged the president, as commander in chief, to move swiftly, and within the law, to end the crisis.

 Earlier this week, Ukraine's first post-Soviet president warned that the country was on the brink of "civil war".

-The military has emphasised its unwillingness to take sides throughout the unrest and seems concerned not to be drawn in.
-In covering Friday's statement, a Defence Ministry news website quoted one retired admiral, Serhiy Rybak, recalling Ukrainian troops' roles in peacekeeping after civil wars abroad: "No political ambition is worth a drop of human blood," he said.
+The military has emphasized its unwillingness to take sides throughout the unrest and seems concerned not to be drawn in.
+In covering Friday's statement, a Defense Ministry news website quoted one retired admiral, Serhiy Rybak, recalling Ukrainian troops' roles in peacekeeping after civil wars abroad: "No political ambition is worth a drop of human blood," he said.

 NATO Secretary General Anders Fogh Rasmussen tweeted that he was "very concerned by attempts to involve the military in the crisis" and added that the "military must remain neutral".